SEN Report

 Dorin Park staff are expert in including all children in activities outside the classroom, including residential trips.

-Our primary school students have access to a residential visit in year 5 or 6 of their primary journey, when they attend Barnstondale, the Children’s Adventure Farm Trust site, or similar, and the students in Key Sstage 3 and 4 have access to a residential in Bendrigg.
+Our primary school students have access to a residential visit in year 5 or 6 of their primary journey, when they attend Barnstondale, the Children’s Adventure Farm Trust site, or similar, and the students in Key Stage 3 and 4 have access to a residential in Bendrigg.
 Our leavers have access to a city break.

 We have access to adapted minibuses to access the local community and our staff are trained in carrying out risk assessments to ensure the safety of students.